Executive Orders

 There are 11 executive orders in our archive.
 Please note that in the case of San Francisco, the EO was put forth by the city and county of San Francisco.
 We include this policy in our tally for cities that passed policies.

-References: Anderson, L. 2002.
-Executive Orders, “The Very Definition of Tyranny”, and the Congressional Solution, the Separation of Powers Restoration Act.
+References: Anderson, L. (2002).
+Executive orders, “The very definition of tyranny”, and the Congressional solution, the separation of Powers Restoration Act.
 Hastings Constitutional Law Quarterly 589, 1–25.

-This page was last updated in May 2024.
+This page was last updated in July 2024.

 Browse